William Stewart of Caverston: Career

 He was a brother of Sir John Stewart of Traquair.
 His lands were at Caverston, or Caberston, sometimes given as "Taberstoun".
 Caverston was a property of the Traquair Stewarts in Innerleithen parish with a fortified house.
 No visible traces of Caberston Tower remain.
 Regent Moray gave William Stewart a charter of the lands of "Caverstoun" in January 1568, which notes that the lands in Peebleshire were formerly held from the Earl of Bothwell and were part of the Barony of Crichton.

+Anthony Standen wrote a narrative describing the escape of Mary, Queen of Scots, and Henry Stuart, Lord Darnley, from Holyrood Palace in March 1566.
+In one version of this account, Standen mentions that William Stewart accompanied his older brother and the royal party on the ride to Dunbar Castle.

 Stewart was appointed an extraordinary attendant at the court of James VI of Scotland in 1580.
 An extraordinary postholder was not expected to be present at court at all times, unless required by the Lord Chamberlain, and might not have a fee.
 He was one of the 25 gentlemen appointed to ride and pass to the fields with James VI in May 1580, with Roger Aston, Patrick Hume of Polwarth, John Stewart of Baldynneis, John Carmichael, and Walter Stewart of Blantyre.

 In 1580 Stewart captured John Cunningham of Drumquhassil in Edinburgh.
 Drumquhassil had opposed the delivery of Dumbarton Castle to the king's favourite Esmé Stewart.
 Drumquhassil surrendered the keeping of Dumbarton to Stewart, with an inventory of the munitions and furnishings.
 The inventory gives useful information about locations in the castle, including the "chamber between the craigs" that can still be visited today.
 Stewart and Drumquhassill signed the inventory on 27 August 1580.
 After this, Stewart was officially the deputy captain of Dumbarton.